All Episodes

 I have tested it.

-It's rush-tested rush to prove.
+It's rush-tested, rush to prove.

-And I've seen chocolate covered strawberries.
+And I've seen chocolate-covered strawberries.

-I've seen them on buffets and these are huge.
+I've seen them on buffets.

 I mean, the size of hand grenades in some cases.

-And by the way, there's a story out that uh that sugar metal block.
+And by the way, there's a story out that sugar, metal block, sugar causes some horrible defect in kids.

 Real big problem in kids.

-I won't be long before the mayor of New York bans that.
+It won't be long before the mayor of New York bans that.

 You wait.